skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 to the gentle slopes of Mt.
 Fiore!"

-The Dwarf King's rage was now fully kindled, and he answered, "You bid me, King of all the dwarves, to depart from the king of all the mountains?
+The Dwarf King's rage was now fully kindled, and he answered, "You bid me, king of all the dwarves, to depart from the king of all the mountains?
 I will leave indeed, when I have all the treasure hidden within.
 But you shall depart now!"
 And with that word he slew Morad and all his men, for the dwarves were strong and sturdy in battle and